adailtonnalijr/MTM/README.md

 ## Tool Overview
 - **Provider**: Wix
-- **Pricing**: Free to use, paid to upload the website, get domains, and other features.
+- **Pricing**: Free to use; must pay to get domains, use premium features/APIs, and other features.
 - **Core Functionality**: Help users create websites from ideas, translating a paragraph into a working website.
 - **Link**: www.wix.com